ThibaultFillion/strengths/documentation/apiref.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the part of the interface that is not directly accessible from "import strengths".
-You will need to import those specific modules in order to access their features :
+You will need to import those specific modules in order to access their features:

 .. toctree::
   rdengine